-Whilst in principle the development there has already been a permission granted.
-The site does involve a new replacement dwelling as the existing is not yet occupied.
-The site is caught within the 15 km zone of the Cannock Chase SAC.
-No information has been put forward in the submission in relation to mitigation measures or an appropriate assessment for the SAC.
+Whilst in principle the development already has a permission granted this proposal seeks to provide a new replacement dwelling as the existing dwelling is not yet occupied.
+The site is within the 15 km zone of the Cannock Chase SAC but as there is no net increase in dwellings there is no requirement to provide mitigation.